By Chet Yarbrough

 Truth is left to historians, and society’s judgement.

 Is White’s revisionist history truth or fiction?
 One draws their own conclusion, but few human beings are untouched by the seduction of money, power, and prestige.
-White’s story of Ulysses Grant suggests he is among the few.
+White’s story of Ulysses Grant suggests he is among the untouched few.
 White makes a compelling and interesting case for Grant’s place in American history.
-Grant belongs in the lexicon of American History.